 What do you think about when you hear the word "stretching"?
 A pre-workout routine that athletes do?
 Morning activity of lifestyle bloggers?
 The main exercise for ballerinas?
 Sadly, most people think that way and miss their chance to benefit from stretching.
 Even if you don't match the golden goal of 10,000 steps per day, you still make many different moves.
-Though if your body isn't flexible enough, one day, you'll feel that you hardly can perform some moves and that certain parts of the body feel like they’re made of wood.
+Though if your body isn't flexible and warmed up enough, one day, you'll feel that you hardly can perform some moves and that certain parts of the body feel like they’re made of wood.

 Top-6 reasons to start stretching daily

 Think about your vehicle - it has its details and process, and if you want it to work flawlessly, you should take care of it.
 Your body is similar to a vehicle; it also needs regular care, especially when it comes to parts of the body that are constantly tense, like muscles and tissues.
 So how can stretching help you become healthier?